KAREN PALAFOX

 ABOUT ME

-Throughout my career, I have collaborated on numerous stage and audiovisual projects.
-Highlights include my work with Performática, Arcdanz, and especially the Jacobs Pillow Dance Festival, where I was part of the video documentation team at the historic Ted Shawn Theater, working with international companies such as Mark Morris Dance Group, Dance Theatre of Harlem, Dorrance Dance, The Hong Kong Ballet, Pacific Northwest Ballet, Companhia Urbana de Dança, and LeeSaar The Company, among others.
-I also contributed to special productions with dancers from the New York City Ballet.
+Throughout my career, I have collaborated on multiple stage and audiovisual projects.
+Highlights include my participation with Performática, Arcdanz, and above all with the Jacob’s Pillow Dance Festival, where I was part of the video documentation team at the historic Ted Shawn Theater, working with international companies such as Mark Morris Dance Group, Dance Theatre of Harlem, Dorrance Dance, The Hong Kong Ballet, Pacific Northwest Ballet, Companhia Urbana de Dança, LeeSaar The Company, among others, as well as collaborating in special productions with dancers from the New York City Ballet.

-Over the years, this path has led me to embrace a polyglot lifestyle, teaching and communicating in French, English, Portuguese, and Spanish.
+Over the years, my journey has led me to embrace a polyglot lifestyle; communicating and teaching in French, English, Portuguese, and Spanish.

 ABOUT MY WORK